 What is The Layman?

-None of us has it all figured out, and we need help to grow in understanding.
 I’m grateful to anyone who uses any of their precious time reading here.
 If you have feedback of any sort, you can reach me in the comment sections of posts or privately at thelayperson@substack.com.

 “Oh, the sins of passion and of the heart—how much nearer to salvation than the sins of reason!” — Søren Kierkegaard